 Network Monitor

-The Network Monitor scaffold displays information regarding the status of AP's, along with channel information for both 2.4ghz and 5ghz.
-The operator is also able to see that status of any Ping Targets configured, SNMP Trap messages, along with Health Notices.
+The Network Monitor instrument displays information regarding the status of APs, along with channel information for both 2.4GHz and 5GHz.
+The operator is also able to see the status of any Ping Targets configured, SNMP Trap messages, and run Speed Tests.

-The above pie chart displays information on the % of AP's that are online/offline, the channels used for 2.4ghz/5ghz and what percentage of AP's are on each channel.
+The above pie chart displays information on the percentage of APs that are online/offline, the channels used for 2.4GHz/5GHz, and what percentage of APs are on each channel.

 Wireless Clients